CartoDB/cartodb/docs/import-api/guides/08-importing-geospatial-data.md

 #### OSM Files

 OSM files generate a different layer, per each type of geometry that their nodes, ways, or relations represent (points, polygons or lines).

+#### GeoPackage

+GPKG files generate a different dataset for each layer in the file, up to 50.

+#### File Geodatabase

+GDB files generate a different dataset for each layer in the file, up to 50.

 ### Multiple File Uploads